jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

    - Developer name (for `author` field in the manifest).
    - Developer handle (to be used in the extension ID like `myextension@handle.thunderbird.local`).
 2. **Then:** Determine if this is a standard API or an Experiment add-on:
-   - [ ] List all APIs you extracted from the [official API documentation](https://webextension-api.thunderbird.net/en/mv3/) to proof that you correctly parsed the documentation and know which APIs are available to you, and what they can do.
+   - [ ] Fetch and read the [official API documentation](https://webextension-api.thunderbird.net/en/mv3/).
+List all available API namespaces (e.g., accounts, addressBooks, compose, folders, messages, tabs, windows, etc.) to confirm you have parsed the documentation.
+   - [ ] Based on the requested add-on functionality, identify which of those API namespaces and specific methods could be used.
    - [ ] Determine if the requested add-on can be implemented with the official APIs.
    - [ ] If the official APIs are not sufficient, check if the APIs available in the [webext-experiments](https://github.com/thunderbird/webext-experiments/) repository can help.
    - [ ] If you still have not found APIs to implement the requested add-on, elaborate alternative approaches with the developer.
 Creating a custom Experiment should be avoided at all costs.